 Total TimePrep: 50 min. + marinating Bake: 1 hour 20 min. + chilling

 - 1 boneless leg of lamb (2-1/2 pounds)

 - 2 cans (14 ounces each) water-packed artichoke hearts, rinsed and drained

 - 2/3 cup plus 6 tablespoons reduced-fat balsamic vinaigrette, divided

 - 1 package (5.3 ounces) fresh goat cheese, sliced

-- In a large resealable plastic bag, combine the first six ingredients; add lamb.
-Seal bag and turn to coat.
-Refrigerate for 8 hours or overnight.
+- In a shallow dish, combine the first 6 ingredients; add lamb and turn to coat.
+Cover: refrigerate for 8 hours or overnight.

 - Drain and discard marinade.
 Place lamb on a rack in a shallow roasting pan.
-Bake, uncovered, at 325° for 80-90 minutes or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Bake, uncovered, at 325° for 80-90 minutes or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).
 Cool to room temperature.
 Cover and refrigerate for at least 2 hours.

-- Place artichokes in a resealable plastic bag; add 2/3 cup vinaigrette.
-Seal bag and turn to coat; let stand for 10 minutes.
+- Place artichokes in a dish; add 2/3 cup vinaigrette and turn to coat.
+Let stand for 10 minutes.
 Drain and discard marinade.